 There are a few different slot canyons in Page, with the two most popular being the Upper Antelope Canyon and Lower Antelope Canyon.
 Tourism to both of these canyons exploded after National Geographic photographed them, and if you have an Apple computer, you might recognize the canyons from one of their iconic desktop wallpapers.

 I’d done a lot of research about the Upper Antelope Canyon and the Lower Antelope Canyon — wanting to know which one we should tour.
 Both canyons are located on the Navajo Reservation, so taking a guided tour is the only way to see either canyon.
 The Upper Antelope Canyon often books faster and is known for creating the streams of light that shine down into the canyon.
-(Fun fact: a photograph of one of these famous light streams sold for The Lower Antelope Canyon is known for its more rich, warm colors.
+(Fun fact: a photograph of one of these famous light streams sold for $6.5 million dollars — setting the world record for most expensive photograph.)
+The Lower Antelope Canyon is known for its more rich, warm colors.
 In the end, we opted for the Lower canyon and picked a 10:30 a.m. tour to hopefully catch a good amount of sunlight shining into the canyon.

 Our tour guide took our group of eight into and through the canyon, using a series of ladders.
 Along the way, he shared about how his ancestors used the canyons for hunting, which was fascinating.
 Here’s a photo of the outside of the canyon, and you can see why the canyons went undiscovered as a tourist attraction for so long.

 The guides are really helpful in pointing out different formations in the canyon and also the best places to take photographs.
 They’ll also take photos of you, like the long pano shot below that’s all thanks to our guide.

 The vibe of this place was so incredible.
 And again, it’s crazy to think that this was all created by flash floods swirling around inside the cracks of the earth.
 Another testament to the power of water.